South Africa - Country Commercial Guide

 website: www.dfc.gov

-U.S. Trade and Development Agency (TDA)
+U.S. Trade and Development Agency (USTDA)

 The U.S. Trade and Development Agency promotes economic development in developing countries by funding feasibility studies, consultants, training programs, and other project planning services.
-TDA is a source of funding for pre-financial close project preparation.
-In Africa, TDA assists U.S. firms by identifying major development projects that offer large export potential and by funding U.S. private sector involvement in project planning.
+USTDA is a source of funding for pre-financial close project preparation.
+In Africa, USTDA assists U.S. firms by identifying major development projects that offer large export potential and by funding U.S. private sector involvement in project planning.
 This, in turn, helps position U.S. firms for follow-on activities during the implementation phase of the project.

 For more information contact: